-Our networking services provide high-speed connections throughout the entire campus and to the Internet.
-We also provide email services, host personal web pages, and offer centralized storage for student files.
+Our networking services provide high-speed connections, wired as well as wireless, throughout the entire campus and to the Internet.
+High-speed communication with other members of educational and research communities is facilitated through membership in Internet2.
+We provide e-mail services, host personal Web pages, and offer centralized storage for staff, faculty, and student files.
 Brandeis students have access to public computer labs with networked Dell computers, laser printers, flatbed scanners, CD-ROM burners, and other specialized peripherals.
-There are approximately 200 computers in nine classrooms and clusters located in the Libraries, the Feldberg Communications Center and the Shapiro Campus Center.
-Most classrooms and clusters are open up to 15 hours per day and some are open 24 hours.
+There are approximately 200 computers in eight classrooms and clusters located in the libraries, the Shapiro Campus Center, and Shiffman.
+Most classrooms and clusters are open up to 15 hours per day, and some are open 24 hours.
+E-mail kiosks are available across campus for quick access to e-mail.

 All residential rooms have cable TV service.
-During the 2005-06 academic year, LTS will implement a pilot project offering TV services over the campus network, which will allow students to watch television programming on any computer linked to the campus network.
+More than 70 channels are offered, including 11 foreign language channels.
+LTS also offers TV services over the campus network, allowing students to watch selected television programming on any computer linked to the campus network.

 LTS provides telephone service via the campus network as well.
 Each student is assigned a phone number, a personal voice mailbox, and a personal billing number to place off-campus calls.
 The phone number and voice mail remain active whether the student lives on or off campus while attending Brandeis.
-A special IP phone is needed; standard phones will NOT work on the network.